-For best results, please weigh your ingredients instead of using measuring cups.
+For best results, please weigh your ingredients with a scale instead of using measuring cups.

 Here’s why: weight and volume measurements are not equal, only approximate!
 This is especially important regarding the sourdough starter.
 If your starter is very bubbly, 1/4 cup might only weigh 30 g which is too little for this recipe (you need 50 g).
 The dough will take forever to rise!
 Same goes for the flour… 4 cups might end up weighing way over 500 g depending on how tight the flour was packed into the cup.
 You’ll end up with dry dough.

 I used Whole Foods 365 Everyday all purpose flour for this recipe.
 King Arthur and Trader Joe’s ap flour will work as well.
 If using another brand with a lower protein content (i.e. Gold Medal, Pillsbury, Heckers) consider reducing the total water amount by 15 g.

 - 500 g (4 cups) all purpose flour

 - 60 g (4 tbsp.) unsalted butter, softened, cut into cubes

 - 50 g (1/4 cup) bubbly, active sourdough starter (100% hydration)**

 - 270 g (1 cup + 2 tbsp) warm water